Inquiries and or questions regarding the doctoral program and its admissions process and requirements should be sent directly to PsycPhD [at] umd.edu.

 5. Statement of Goals, Experiences, and Research Interests (aka Personal Statement).

-6. If you are an international student, additional test scores may be required, such as TOEFL.
+6. If you are an international student or one with international credentials, additional test scores may be required, such as TOEFL.
 Please review the Information for International Graduate Students.

 - Supplementary Application (Clinical Psychology only)